T

 +

-While tap water in Malta is safe to drink according to EU standards, it often has a high mineral content and can taste strongly of chlorine due to desalination processes.
-Many visitors prefer to drink bottled water for taste reasons.
-Bottled water is readily available and inexpensive in supermarkets and convenience stores across Malta.
+While tap water in Malta is generally safe to drink, it often has a strong taste due to desalination processes.
+Many residents and tourists prefer to drink bottled water for taste reasons.
+If you have a sensitive stomach, it's advisable to stick to bottled water to avoid any potential discomfort.

 What is the currency used in Malta?